nathanin/histo-seg/ReadMe.md

 Segmentation and semantic labelling uses the [SegNet](http://mi.eng.cam.ac.uk/projects/segnet/) architecture ([github](https://github.com/alexgkendall/caffe-segnet)).
-Other methods such as tile-level classification, Fully Connected Networks, and Fully Connected Conditional Random Fields may be substituted for quick comparison.
+Other methods that take in images and produce label matrices can be quickly substituted for comparitive analyses.

 ### Examples / Use cases